 Rewrite rules:?These are used to perform global replacements on original words in

-the input lexicon as well as the final, changed words in the output lexicon.
+the input lexicon as well as the final, changed words in the result lexicon.
 For instance, you might

 use th||T to change the original word them into Tem so that the